zabbix-tooling/zabbix-juniper-ex-firewall-template/README.md

 Tested with the following hardware:

 * EX4600
+* EX4300
 * EX3300
 * EX2200

-All suggestions, mergerequests, ideas and contributors are welcome!
+All suggestions, merge requests, ideas and contributors are welcome!

 How to use it
 --------------